isomerpages/moe-tampinespri/_for-parents/P1 (2025) Orientation Day.md

 as an identification for students.
 They are to be ironed onto both the school shirt and PE t-shirt (above the school logo).
 You may refer to the School Diary for more information.</p>
-<p>A link for the ordering of the name tags will be provided via Parent Gateway
-(PG).
+<p>The Name Tag can be ordered via the provided link: <a href="https://oapl.sg/product/productdetails/oc-TPP/ii-2" rel="noopener noreferrer nofollow" target="_blank">https://oapl.sg/product/productdetails/oc-TPP/ii-2</a>.
 Please adhere to the stated deadline to place your orders so that you can receive them on the Orientation Day.
 For placement of orders after the stated deadline, please refer to the vendor’s website for more information.</p>
 <h4>6) Enquiries</h4>
 <p>Should you have any queries or require assistance, please contact the
-school via tpps@moe.edu.sg or 67831190.</p>
+school via <a href="tpps@moe.edu.sg" rel="noopener nofollow" target="_blank">tpps@moe.edu.sg</a> or
+67831190.</p>
 <p>Best Regards
 <br>School Admin Team
 <br>Tampines Primary School</p>